 The F in F-Stop is like a fraction.

-To put it in practice, the f-stop of f/22 is equivalent to 1/22, F/1.4 is the same as 1/1.4.
+To put it in practice, the f-stop of f/22 is equivalent to 1/22, and F/1.4 is the same as 1/1.4.
 Think of it as pizza slices.
-When you cut the pizza into a half (½), you will have a larger portion than cutting it into one eighth (⅛), right?
+When you cut the pizza into a half (½), you will have a larger portion than cutting it into one-eighth (⅛), right?

-This metaphor perfectly explains why the smaller f-stop numbers (1, 2, 3, and 4) translates into a larger aperture and vice versa.
+This metaphor perfectly explains why the smaller f-stop numbers (1, 2, 3, and 4) translate into a larger aperture and vice versa.

 The next time your mentor asks you to use a larger aperture, you should set your f-stop to f/1.4 to f/2.8.
 In contrast, when he/she recommends a smaller aperture, use the f/8, f/16, and so on.

 What Does the F Stand For in F-Stop?